The Fujifilm X-T5 shrinks while adding advanced photo features

 Fujifilm

 While the X-T5 isn’t a slouch when it comes to video, this is where the X-H2 really differentiates itself as a higher-end model.
 The X-T5 can shoot 6.2K video at 30 fps with a 1.23x crop or 4K at 60p with sub-sampling.
-That’s not as robust as the 8K mode found in the X-H2, but more -oriented shooters likely don’t need 8K at the moment anyway.
+That’s not as robust as the 8K mode found in the X-H2, but more photography-oriented shooters likely don’t need 8K at the moment anyway.

 The X-T5 also lacks a dedicated headphone/microphone port.
 Fujifilm sells an adapter which will add both, but that’s not an ideal solution for creatives who shoot a lot of video.